ibm-cloud-docs/secure-enterprise/catalog-manifest.md

       "associations": "The list of parameters associated with the configuration.", "options_url": "The URL where the options for your custom type can be pulled by using dynamic data from objects in the catalog."
    },
-   "configuration_group": "The name of the assocated configuration group."
+   "configuration_group": "The name of the assocated configuration group.", "value_constraints": [
+	{
+           "type": "regex",
+           "value": "^.{12,30}$",
+           "description": "The specified value must be between 12 and 30 characters."
+	}
+   ]
 }
 ```
 {: codeblock}